opencontainers/distribution-spec/conformance/README.md

 OCI_TAG_LIST=
 ```

-##### Content Management (delete)
+##### Management (delete etc.)
-Enable by setting `OCI_TEST_CONTENT_MANAGEMENT=1`
+Enable by setting `OCI_TEST_MANAGEMENT=1`
-The content management workflow explicitly depends upon the push and discovery workflows, and there is no
+The management workflow explicitly depends upon the push and discovery workflows, and there is no
 way to test content management without also supporting push and discovery.
-No addional variables are required
+No additional variables are required
-to test the content management workflow
+to test the management workflow

 #### Container Image